rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 - 2.18 - Issue257 added ability to collapse list of wi and commits in a release report
 - 2.19 - PR267 Added support for transparent proxy by @aldodfm
 - 2.20 - Issue290 Changed the output file encoding from the ASCII default UTF8
+- 2.21 - Issue291 fixed bug that empty text parameter was not being used